if-ai/ComfyUI-IF_AI_tools/README.md

 ## Prerequisites
 - [Ollama](https://github.com/ollama/ollama/releases) - You need to install Ollama for this tool to work.
 Visit [ollama.com](https://ollama.com) for more information.

+Optionally Set enviromnet variables for "ANTHROPIC_API_KEY" & "OPENAI_API_KEY" with those names or otherwise it won't pick it up and the respective API keys

 ## Installation
 1. Install Ollama by following the instructions on their GitHub page on windows

+You can also install the Node from the ComfyUI manager

 2. Open a terminal and type following command to install the model:
    ```bash